thriveweb/glass/content/post/chelsea-s-choice-11.md

-  The next major thing that I can't help but bring up, was the raising of a thousand dollars for breast cancer funds.
-I was more than excited to raise the money, and spend my birthday surrounded by talented children and their awesome and giving parents, and grandparents.
+  The next major thing that I can't help but bring up, was the raising of a thousand dollars for the Breast Cancer Foundation.
+I was more than excited to help raise the money, and spend my birthday surrounded by talented children and their awesome and giving parents, and grandparents.
 The catwalk event wouldn't have been possible, without the generosity and love from Sally at Sun Emporium -- who designed and supplied all of the lovely children swimwear for the event.

   We had but one thing left to do, to fully establish ourselves as a company.